BrowserBox/BrowserBox/README.md

 - a head for headless browsers
 - a browser interface that runs in client-side JavaScript and HTML and connects to a browser running locally or on a server
-- a free an open-source implementation of remote browser isolation
+- a free and source-available implementation of remote browser isolation
 - a way to view automations you're running with puppeteer, playwright or using the DevTools protocol natively.

 **What's the Pro version?**

-Pro version is an updated version of this free, and open-source "community edition" version, that includes many enhancments including:
+Pro version is an updated version of this free, and source-available "community edition" version, that includes many enhancments including:

 - co-browsing support for any number of clients
 - advanced "adaptive variable rate"  streaming for optimal quality over a wide range of bandwidth conditions